Skip Navigation

 Job Responsibilities may include but are not limited to the following:

-• Identify prospective customers by using business directories, following leads from existing clients, participating in organizations and clubs, and attending networking events.
+• Foster Employer/Veteran Connections: Strategically pinpoint potential clients through meticulous exploration of business directories, pursuing leads from existing clients, active involvement in organizations and clubs, and active participation in networking events.

-• Maintain comprehensive documentation including detailed customer notes and service history in the KANSASWORKS customer management system.
+• Documentation Excellence: Uphold meticulous documentation practices, meticulously recording customer notes and service history within the sophisticated KANSASWORKS customer management system.

-• Facilitate workshops, in coordination with employers, in the areas of work readiness and business skills.
+• Training and Development: Orchestrate and lead workshops, in collaboration with employers, focusing on enhancing work readiness and refining essential business skills.

 Starting Salary: $17.39/hr.